gvwilson/sensibleadventures/coriandel/coriandel.md

 "It's a poem," he said.
 He cleared his throat.
 "I, um, I wrote it.
 For you."

 My mouth went dry.
 For me?
-"Tsk tsk.
-Such handwriting."

-"Oh, that."
+"Is this really your handwriting."

+"Um, yeah."
 He seemed fascinated by his thumbnail.
-"Yes.
-It's improved a lot since, I hope.
-I, um..."
+"I mean, yes, it is.
+It's better now, I think.
+I mean..."
 He took a deep breath.
 "I wrote it a while ago.
 When my mother was teaching you the abracadabra.
 Remember?
-I used to come and read stories to her class, and you used to look at me like, like, like I was one of the characters from the story instead of just a bookster boy tripping over his own sandals."
+I used to come and read stories to her class, and you used to look at me like, like, like I was already a bookster instead of just a boy tripping over his own sandals."
 He shrugged.
 "It's not very good.
 Pretty bad, as a matter of fact.
 Awful.
 Just awful.
 Here, you don't want to---"

 "Don't you dare!"
 I pulled away before he could snatch it out of my hand.
 Saints, now I really was going to cry.
 I wiped my cheek with the back of my hand.
-To ruin with Cathé and the others.
+The Pilots could take Cathé and the others for all I cared.

 "Saints, Sehdie, it's not that bad, is it?"

 I laughed shakily.
 "Not hardly."
 Such careful letters.
 Such careful words.

+> Hair as glossy as a champion's mane
+>
-    Hair as glossy as a champion’s mane Eyes as dark as midnight pools
+> Eyes as dark as midnight pools

 It didn't mention me by name.
 Someone else could have written it.
 Or he could have written it for someone else, but I knew he hadn't.
-I knew he'd written it for me, all those years ago.
-And kept it.
+I knew he had written it for me all those years ago and kept it.

 The crowd around us cheered.
 I refolded the scrap of paper and handed it back to him.
 "Keep it for me," I said.
 "Please.
 Keep it safe."